kavya-naik-21/namaste-javascript-notes/notes/season-1/lecture-02.md

 As it encounters var n = 2, it assigns 2 to 'n'.
 Until now, the value of 'n' was undefined.
 In line 2, i.e., For function,  there is nothing to execute.
 As these lines were already dealt with in memory creation phase.

-Coming to line 6 i.e. **var square2 = square(n)**, here function invocation is happening, here **functions are a bit different than any other language, when a function is invoked - A new execution context is created altogether.** Again in this new execution context, in memory creation phase, we allocate memory to num and ans the two variables.
+Coming to line 6 i.e. **var square2 = square(n)**, here function invocation is happening, here **functions are a bit different than any other language, when a function is invoked - A new execution context is created altogether.** Again in this new execution context, in memory creation phase, we allocate memory to num(i.e., **parameters**) and ans the two variables.
 And undefined is placed in them.
-Now, in code execution phase of this execution context, first 2 is assigned to num.
+Now, in code execution phase of this execution context, first 2 is assigned to num. num \* num will happen in code phase.
 Then var ans = num \* num will store 4 in ans.
-After that, return ans returns the control of program back to where this function was invoked from.
+After that, return ans returns the control of program back to execution context where this function was invoked from.

 ![Execution Context Phase 2](/assets/phase2.jpg "Execution Context")